 However, with them being 5th in yards per attempt (6.6) but tied for 5th in completion percentage (66.7 percent), it will not hurt the Chiefs to attack the Jaguars with a short passing game.
 Running back Charcandrick West can be designated as the first or second player in team receptions while wide receiver Jeremy Maclin and tight end Travis Kelce can catch balls in the following high-percentage routes: In, Out, Quick-Out, Slant, and Crossing.
 Finally, just to be sneaky for a secure lead, they should have plays of 20 yards or more for the newly emerging rookie out of West Alabama, Tyreek Hill.

 As far as the Rams are concerned, they are going up against a Carolina Panthers defense that matches Jacksonville in completion percentage but allows more yards per game (286.9) and a greater passer rating (102.6).
 Except, with its league-leading 3.3 yards per carry allowed versus Gurley’s 3.0, it may mean another high-volume, high-risk passing game for Keenum.
-In four games where he has been asked to throw for over thirty times, he has thrown nine interceptions, and with those wanting Goff on the field, they might as well put up with Keenum.
-With Fisher having failed Bradford and Foles and cannot coach or scheme Tavon Austin to be better than Cole Beasley, it is time to write the offense off.
+In four games where he has been asked to throw for over thirty times (all of which were losses), he has thrown nine interceptions, and with those wanting Goff on the field, they might as well put up with Keenum.
+With Fisher having failed Bradford and Foles and unable to coach or scheme Tavon Austin to be better than Cole Beasley, it is time to write the offense off.
 Remember, when merit comes last while failure is rewarded, you will not go anywhere until you evaluate with honesty and competency and hire those that are the opposite of Fisher and his men, the right people.
 Since 2014, Fisher has been the wrong guy for the head coaching position and there is not much to say about his staffers that no one else hired.